technique

 1x1 Rib

-1x1 Rib alternates one knit stitch and one purl stitch to create a stretchy fabric.
+1x1 Rib alternates one knit stitch and one purl stitch to create a fine elastic fabric.

 What it is